csebooks/java-programming/content.en/standard-library/jdbc/transactions.md

 weight: 4
 ---

 > In production systems, **atomicity** is critical.
-What if you want to insert multiple users and one of them violates a constraint?
+What if you want to insert multiple students and one of them violates a constraint?
 Without a transaction, you'd end up with **partial data** — a serious integrity issue.
 Transactions solve this by allowing you to **commit** or **rollback** changes as a group.

 ---

-## Scenario: Atomic Insert of Multiple Users
+## Scenario: Atomic Insert of Multiple Students

-Let’s say we want to insert two users — **both must be saved, or neither**.
+Let’s say we want to insert two students — **both must be saved, or neither**.
 This is a perfect case for transaction handling.

 ---